West Bank: Israeli garbage disposal

-Palestinian garbage and sewage
+Palestinian water and sewage

 In 1995, the Palestinian Water Authority (PWA) was established by a presidential decree.
 One year later, its functions, objectives and responsibilities were defined through a by-law, giving the PWA the mandate to manage water resources and execute the water policy.

 About 90% of the Palestinians in the Territories had access to improved sanitation in 2008.
 Cesspits were used by 39% of households, while access to the sewer network increased to 55% in 2011, up from 39% in 1999.
-In the West Bank, only 13,000 out of 85,000 m³ of wastewater were treated in five municipal wastewater treatment plants in Hebron, Jenin, Ramallah, Tulkarem and Al-Bireh.
+In the West Bank, only 13,000 out of 85,000 m3 of wastewater were treated in five municipal wastewater treatment plants in Hebron, Jenin, Ramallah, Tulkarem and Al-Bireh.
 The Al Bireh plant was constructed in 2000 with funding by the German aid agency KfW.
 According to the World Bank report, the other four plants perform poorly concerning efficiency and quality.